linea-it/pz-lsst-inkind-doc/README.md

 # pz-lsst-inkind-doc

-Central repository for documentation related to the BRA-LIN S4 in-kind contribution program.
+Central repository for documentation related to Section S4 of the BRA-LIN in-kind contribution program.

 ### An overview of the in-kind contributions is available [here](https://linea-it.github.io/pz-lsst-inkind-doc/).